 And if you’re hungry, Country Retreat Family Billiards also has a full grill menu and daily specials!

 Throughout the year, this is one of the best family-friendly activities, fun for all ages, and a perfect learning opportunity, too!
-Foggy Rock’s US-321 location and Doc’s Rocks have indoor flumes, especially perfect for those colder days.
+Foggy Rock’s US-321 location and Doc’s Rocks have indoor flumes, which are especially perfect for those colder days.

+Even if you don’t strike gold on your visit, Doc Rock’s has laser tag and VR gaming to make a day of it.
 We hope you enjoy and our fingers are crossed for you to find something valuable!

 Mast General Store

 Shopping the aisles at Mast General Store‘s Boone location is something we do every time we’re in town.
 It’s even better during those winter months, though.

 There are 11 locations across the state, but the Boone location and the original in Valle Crucis are two distinct experiences.
 You can gear up, buy some candy, and shop for souvenirs at the Boone store.

 The Valle Crucis Mast has been around since 1883, long a staple in the community.
 It houses the Valle Crucis Post Office and offers coffee for 5 cents per cup.

 Down the road at the Mast Annex, you can browse through the best outdoor brands, home decor, and our favorite—toys!
 Pick up a puzzle to do back at your cabin or some warm fuzzy socks to snuggle by the fire.